Wednesday , 18 February 2026

 Final Thoughts

 This is the most significant enforcement change Amazon has made to Fire TV in years.
-The warning is real, the block is real, and the rollout is accelerating.
+With Stage 2 now confirmed, this is no longer just a warning system, it is an active block.

 We will continue tracking reports across all Fire TV models.